Olia Hercules

 Olia Hercules (born 1984) is a London-based Ukrainian chef, food writer and food stylist.
 In response to the 2022 Russian invasion of Ukraine she initiated a programme of fundraising, for individuals and for UNICEF.

 Early life

-Olia Hercules was born in Southern Ukraine in 1984, and spent her early childhood in the town of Kakhovka.
-She is of Russian and Bessarabian (Moldovan) origin.
-Her father is an entrepreneur and her mother a hotel manager.
+Olia Hercules was born in Kakhovka, in the South of Ukraine.
 She moved to Cyprus at the age of 12 where the climate was deemed better for her asthma and went to an English school.
-She settled in the United Kingdom at the age of 18 to study international relations and Italian at Warwick University before getting masters in Russian language and culture.
-Beside her native Russian, she also speaks English, Italian and some Ukrainian.
+She settled in the United Kingdom at the age of 18 to study international relations and Italian at Warwick University before obtaining a master's degree.